 O’ By Claude Le Tohic

 O’ is Chef Le Tohic’s extraordinary signature restaurant with two tasting menus and superb à la carte options.
-This year, Chef Le Tohic’s signature restaurant earned its first Michelin Star.
+Chef Le Tohic’s signature restaurant earned its first Michelin Star this year.

 Suggested Dishes

 Sample items from the 10-course Fall Tasting Menu include Caviar Composition and Roasted Lobster.
 The Chef’s Tasting Menu is priced at $250, with a $30 cheese cart option.
-To compliment the meal are wine pairings at $150 or Grand Pairing for $350.
-Guests further have the option to include Kagawa Wagyu Ribeye for a supplement of $110.
+To complement the meal, wine pairings are available at $150 or a Grand Pairing for $350.
+Guests also have the option to include Kagawa Wagyu Ribeye for a supplement of $110.

 Vegetarian Option